 When you want to earn rewards: Using a rewards credit card can be an easy way to earn cash back or rewards points on the purchases you're already making.
 Some cards have a flat-rate cash back rewards rate, while others offer higher points on purchases made in specific spending categories.
-Plus, many credit cards come with other additional benefits, like purchase protections, extended warranties and free checked baggage.
+Plus, many credit cards come with other additional credit card perks, like purchase protections, extended warranties and free checked baggage.

 When to use a debit card

 When you’re at the ATM: If you need to withdraw cash, you should use your debit card.
 If you use an ATM that’s in-network, withdrawing cash is free.
 On the other hand, if you use a credit card to take out cash at the ATM, you’ll be charged interest on the transaction as it’s considered a cash advance.
-And while using an out-of-network ATM with your debit card will usually charge a fee, it’s likely still cheaper than using a credit card.
+And while using an out-of-network ATM with your debit card will usually result in a fee, it’s likely still cheaper than using a credit card.
 You can also avoid the ATM altogether by shopping with a debit card somewhere that can give cash back.